stravid/stravid-website/content/legacy/about.md

 <h1>About</h1>
 <p>
   My name is David Strauß.
 I'm a developer from Austria, currently living in the beautiful city Salzburg.
 In 2012 I graduated from Salzburg University of Applied Sciences as a Bachelor of Science in Engineering with honours.
-You can view my <a href="/resume.pdf">resumé</a> to get a more detailed account of my professional life.
 </p>

 <p>